-Royalty and celebrities look on as Harry and Meghan marry
+Just Married!
+Prince Harry and Meghan Markle declared husband and wife

 A reception will be held in the castle’s St George’s Hall before 200 guests join the couple at an evening event at the nearby Frogmore House mansion.

-The newlyweds will carry out their first official engagement as husband and wife next week.
+Harry and Meghan will carry out their first official engagement as husband and wife next week.

 The British remain broadly supportive of the monarchy, albeit with a sense of mild irony about the pomp and pageantry that accompanies it, though most have deep respect for Queen Elizabeth after her 66 years of service as head of state.